facebook/usort/CONTRIBUTING.md

-# Contributing to usort
+# Contributing to µsort
 We want to make contributing to this project as easy and transparent as possible.

 ## Getting Started

-usort requires Python 3.6 or newer. [pyenv][] can help install and manage multiple versions of Python.
+µsort requires Python 3.6 or newer. [pyenv][] can help install and manage multiple versions of Python.

 Clone the repository and set up your local workspace: